gurbaxani/virtual-candle-for-meditation/README.md

 ### How To Use
 Focus on the center of the glowing ball.
 You'll see notice things in the corner of your vision disappear, do not panic, this is normal.
 Be in this state for as long as you are comfortable.
 This is not a competition, no one's keeping tracking.

 Built with just HTML and CSS using ChatGPT.
-Hosted on Cloudflare Pages